Innovation portfolio management

-Assume that you have a number of projects that you want to execute, and you have a number of resources that can be used to execute them (resources such as innovation managers, or programmers).
-If the resources can be organized so all projects can be optimally executed without any interdependencies (i.e., the execution of one project does not affect any other project in any way), you can safely execute all the projects at the same time.
+Imagine this situation: you have a number of projects that you want to execute.
+At the same time, imagine that you have fixed a number of resources that can be used to execute the projects (resources such as innovation managers, or programmers).
+Faced with this situation you can optimally execute all the projects if there are no interdependencies (i.e., the execution of one project does not affect any other project in any way).
+Without interdependencies you can safely execute all the projects at the same time.

 Three projects without interdependence.
 You can execute on all projects simultaneously without issue.

-As soon as the projects become interdependent, though, choices have to be made and projects need to be prioritized.
-Projects might be interdependent if they need the same resource, for example, or need results from one project to move forward on another.
+Once you have projects that are independent you have to make choices.
+You need to prioritize which projects get what it needs first.
+Projects might be interdependent if they need the same resource, or need results from one project to move forward on another.
 The priority of one project over another can be self-evident, but in many organizations it is not.
-There might be stakeholders interested in project outcomes, or a project can be stigmatized if it has not been chosen—it may be seen as having “lost” to some other project.
+A project might be chosen for reasons that has nothing to do with business logic.
+There might be stakeholders interested in project outcomes.
+The project might get a stamp as poor and stigmatized if it has not been chosen.
 Careers can be tied to the success of projects, or certain executives can have pet projects.
-All these social phenomena can lead to project prioritizations that are less than optimal from a strictly operational perspective.
-By governing the portfolio with formal processes, there is a generally agreed upon way to determine what gets precedence in the request for resources.
+All these social phenomena can lead to choosing projects that are less than optimal from a strictly operational perspective.
+If the portfolio selection instead is governed using formal processes there is a much bigger chance of the right projects being put forward for execution.
 This is true regardless of what type of portfolio you handle.

 All three projects require some work from all three resources, an example of interdependence.
 To execute the projects, you need to prioritize which project to launch first.